choderalab/software-development/PYTHON_CODING.md

 PyCharm has this feature enabled by default.
 For Atom, simply install the [linter-pep8](https://atom.io/packages/search?q=pep8) package.

 [Black](https://github.com/psf/black) is the uncompromising Python code formatter.
 It formats your code so as to comply with most of pep8 requirements except the fact it does not help you with naming convention.
-In a team context, it enforces a common and pep8 compliant coding styles.
+In a team context, it enforces common and pep8 compliant coding styles.

 [iSort](https://github.com/PyCQA/isort) a Python utility / library to sort imports alphabetically, and automatically separated into sections and by type.
 It makes your import section tidy, reasonable and readable.
 In a team context, it makes code review easier.
 Because there is a single right place for your new import statement, when two people do the same imports in different location in a source file, iSort will deduplicate it.